 Now, let’s put together all the discussed ideas and create an example/template of a strategy map for innovation.

-To achieve financial sustainability (increase market share, increase revenue, cutting costs, developing different revenue sources) an organization needs to innovate for internal clients (business units) and for the external clients (end users).
+To achieve financial sustainability (increase market share, increase revenue, cutting costs, developing different revenue sources), an organization needs to innovate for internal clients (business units) and external clients (end users).

 - R&D budget